Grand Rapids

 Electric School Bus Goal

-Grand Rapids does not have an electric school bus goal.
+Neither the City of Grand Rapids nor the local school district have set an electric school bus goal.

 EV Transit Bus Goal

-Grand Rapids does not have a sustainable freight transportation plan in place, nor does it have any policies that address freight efficiency.
+The City of Grand Rapids does not have a sustainable freight plan or freight mobility plan in place, nor is it pursuing any freight efficiency strategies.

 Consumers Energy, an investor-owned utility (IOU), is the primary electric utility for the City of Grand Rapids.
 The primary natural gas supplier for Grand Rapids is DTE Energy, an IOU.
 The State of Michigan requires spending and savings targets for its electric and rate-regulated natural gas utilities through an EERS.
 The utilities must file documentation of energy efficiency programs to the state PUC.
 To learn more about the state requirements for electric and gas efficiency, please visit the Michigan page of the State Database.